-A Study of IMC-001 on Improved Atherosclerotic Plaque Stability in Patients of ACS
+A Study Evaluating the Stability and Efficacy of IMC-001 for Injection on Atherosclerotic Plaques in Patients With ACS.

 Launched by IMMUNEONCO BIOPHARMACEUTICALS (SHANGHAI) INC. · Jan 21, 2025